nets-mehabub/netseasy/README.md

 ### Download / Installation

-1. Just go to the directory of your Oxid composer.json file and perform the following command: composer require nets-mehabub/ox6_metadata vendor/bin/oe-eshop-db_migrate migrations:migrate es
+1. Connect with a SSH client and navigate to root directory of your Oxid 6 installation and run command : composer require nets-mehabub/ox6_metadata vendor/bin/oe-eshop-db_migrate migrations:migrate es

-2. Clear your cache by 3.rd party plugin or simply delete all files in the folder root /source/tmp.
+2. Clear your cache by third party plugins or simply delete all files from the folder root folder /source/tmp.
     IMPORTANT : do not delete the .htaccess file or the smarty folder but only its content.

 3. Connect with a SSH client and navigate to root directory of your Oxid 6 installation and run command : vendor/bin/oe-console oe:module:install .\source\modules\es\esnetseasy vendor/bin/oe-console oe:module:install-configuration .\source\modules\es\netseasy